-Earlier this year, the City submitted a grant application to National Fitness Campaign (NFC) for the construction of the court.
+In 2019, the City submitted a grant application to National Fitness Campaign (NFC) for the construction of the court.
 NFC is committed to bringing outdoor fitness opportunities to 1,000 cities in the United States by 2021, and West Allis was selected to be one of those cities.
 As a community that places a high priority on wellness, West Allis is an ideal location for an NFC Fitness Court.

 The courts provide free opportunities for the public to get fit and active.
 NFC Fitness Courts offer equipment and space to do complete circuit training, including strength training and cardio exercises and offer a complete work out for all fitness levels based on seven key movements.
 NFC also offers a free app featuring instructional and work out videos with personal trainers, who lead users through a variety of workouts that build endurance, strength, and flexibility.
 Users of the app join a national community and can compete against local users and national leaderboards for the chance to win prizes from National Fitness Campaign.
 You don’t need to use the app to use the court, however; exercise routines will be displayed at the Fitness Court so anyone can make the most of the equipment.

 “One of the barriers to improving fitness levels in our community is financial – in-home equipment and gym memberships are expensive, and that closes off many members of our community from being able to take control of their health,” says Mayor Dan Devine.
 “The Fitness Court provides a space for residents to work out at absolutely no cost, improving the overall health and well-being of our community.”